 Petechial rashes can develop in children.
 According to estimates, 2.5% of children taken to the emergency room experience them as a symptom.

-Pediatric petechial rashes are often harmless and resolve on their own.
-However, it may be necessary for the doctor to treat the underlying cause.
+Pediatric petechial rashes can be harmless and resolve on their own.
+However, a healthcare professional doctor may need to treat the underlying cause.

-Like purpura, petechiae are a symptom of a health issue.
-It is important to consult a doctor if a child develops any unexplained rash.
+Like purpura, petechiae are symptoms of a health issue.
+If a child develops an unexplained rash, it is important to consult a healthcare professional.

 The most obvious difference involves size: petechiae are smaller than 2 mm, while purpura are larger.
 Purpura may be petechiae that have spread and joined together, forming larger areas of discoloration.

 Both petechiae and purpura clusters tend to have rash-like appearances.
-Though the spots are often flat, they can be slightly raised.
+Though the spots are usually flat, they can be slightly raised.

-• Thrombocytopenic purpura and petechiae: These occur due to conditions that cause the irregular destruction of blood platelets — cell fragments that help the blood clot.
+• Thrombocytopenic purpura: These occur due to conditions that cause the irregular destruction of blood platelets — cell fragments that help the blood clot.
 Autoimmune conditions or certain medications or infections can have this effect.

-• Non-thrombocytopenic purpura and petechiae: These occur when blood vessels are damaged or ruptured, or due to the loss of the skin’s structural elements.
+• Non-thrombocytopenic purpura: These occur with damage or rupturing of the blood vessels or with the loss of the skin’s structural elements.

-• Purpura and petechiae from other clotting disorders: These disorders may relate to medication use, as in the case of warfarin-induced necrosis or heparin-induced thrombocytopenia.
+• Purpura from other clotting disorders: These disorders may relate to medication use, such as warfarin-induced necrosis or heparin-induced thrombocytopenia.

-A wide range of factors can cause purpura and petechiae to develop, such as:
+A wide range of factors can cause purpura or petechiae to develop, such as:

 • straining while coughing, vomiting, lifting something heavy, exercising vigorously, or using the bathroom